everycure-org/matrix/docs/src/getting_started/onboarding_guide.md

 ### Data layer convention

-Data used by our pipeline is registered in the data catalog.
+Data used by our pipeline is registered in the _data catalog_.
 To add additional structure to the catalog items, we organise our data according to the following convention:

 1. __Raw__: Data as received directly from the source, no pre-processing performed.
 2. __Intermediate__: Data with simple cleaning steps applied, e.g., correct typing and column names.